Medicinal jar: History

 Animal, mineral and vegetable ingredients were stored in the jars.
 Vegetable ingredients included culinary herbs, fruits, roots, leaves, seeds, flowers, wood, oils, gums and resins.
 Spices used for medicinal purposes included cassia bark, tamarind, nux vomica, senna, sandalwood, cloves and nutmeg.
 These came from the Near East and later ingredients from the New World included copaiva balsam, sarsaparilla, tobacco, cinchona bark (quinine) and ipecacuanha.

-Some common animal products were contained, such as honey, butter, beeswax and chicken fat as well as more unusual ingredients including foxes' lungs, earthworms, scorpions, musk, ambergris and ivory.
+Some common animal products were used for medicines, such as honey, butter, beeswax and chicken fat; more unusual ingredients included foxes' lungs, earthworms, scorpions, musk, ambergris and ivory.
 Minerals used included precious stones and sulphur, mercury, antimony and other minerals.

 Collections

-Medicinal jars are collected in the Wellcome Museum, Royal College of Surgeons and Royal Pharmaceutical Society in London, the Thackray Museum of Medicine in Leeds, Colonial Williamsburg in Virginia, the Esteve Pharmacy in Llívia, Spain, the Pharmacy Museum at the University of Basel in Switzerland and the Pharmacy Museum, Jagiellonian University Medical College in Kraków, Poland.
+Medicinal jars are found in the collections of many museums: the Wellcome Museum, Royal College of Surgeons and Royal Pharmaceutical Society in London; the Thackray Museum of Medicine in Leeds; Colonial Williamsburg in Virginia; the Esteve Pharmacy in Llívia, Spain; the Pharmacy Museum at the University of Basel in Switzerland; the Pharmacy Museum, Jagiellonian University Medical College in Kraków, Poland; the Ernest and Marion Davis Library at Auckland City Hospital, New Zealand.